ksu-cs-textbooks/cis527/content/6-application-servers/03-assignment.md

 #### Resources

 * [Install MySQL on Ubuntu 18.04 Bionic Beaver Linux](https://linuxconfig.org/install-mysql-on-ubuntu-18-04-bionic-beaver-linux) from LinuxConfig.org
+* [How To Configure SSL/TLS for MySQL on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-configure-ssl-tls-for-mysql-on-ubuntu-16-04) from DigitalOcean (works for 18.04)
 * [How To Install and Secure phpMyAdmin on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-phpmyadmin-on-ubuntu-18-04) from DigitalOcean
 * [How To Install the Apache Web Server on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-ubuntu-18-04) from DigitalOcean
 * [How To Secure Apache with Let's Encrypt on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-18-04) from DigitalOcean
+* [How To Set Up A Remote Database to Optimize Site Performance with MySQL on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-remote-database-to-optimize-site-performance-with-mysql-on-ubuntu-16-04) from DigitalOcean (works for 18.04 for the most part)

 ---